PatrickHechler/primitive-code/README.md

     * `[ZW + 120] <- X09`
     * `X09        <- ZW`
     * `IP         <- [INTP + (p1 * 8)]`
-        * if the address `INTP + (p1 * 8)` is invalid the pvm will termiatw with 127
+        * if the address `INTP + (p1 * 8)` is invalid the pvm will execute the illegal memory interrupt
+            * the pvm will terminate with 127 instead if the address `INTP + (INT_ERRORS_ILLEGAL_MEMORY * 8)` is also invalid
         * note that if the address `[INTP + (p1 * 8)]` the illegal memory interrupt will be executed.
-            * note that if is the illgeal memory interrupt entry is invalid (and not `-1`) a loop will occur
+            * note that if is the illegal memory interrupt entry is invalid (and not `-1`) a loop will occur
-                * note that in this loop the programm whould allocate memory, until there is no longer enugh memory
+                * note that in this loop the program would allocate memory, until there is no longer enough memory
 * binary:
     * `02 30 <B-P1.TYPE> 00 00 00 <B-P1.OFF_REG|00> <B-P1.NUM_REG|B-P1.OFF_REG|00>`
     * `[P1.NUM_NUM]`